wxFormBuilder/ticpp/readme.txt

 <h2> License </h2>

-TinyXml is released under the zlib license:
+TinyXML is released under the zlib license:

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any